-OSC is a federal investigative and prosecutorial agency.
+OSC is an investigative and prosecutorial agency.
 Current and former federal employees, including probationary employees, and applicants for federal employment can submit a complaint electronically to OSC at https://osc.gov.
 OSC will review the allegations to determine jurisdiction and investigate allegations of retaliation.
-In complaints where OSC finds a violation, OSC has the authority to seek corrective and/or disciplinary action and/or file complaints with the Merit Systems Protection Board, where appropriate.
-5 U.S.C. §§ 1212, 2302(b)(8), 2302(b)(9).
-You can learn more about retaliation by reviewing the information and videos in the "Retaliation" tabs found here.
+In complaints where OSC finds a violation, OSC has the authority to seek corrective and/or disciplinary action and/or file complaints with the Merit System Protection Board, where appropriate.
+5 U.S.C. section 1212 and section 2302(b)(8) and (b)(9).
+You can learn more retaliation by reviewing the information and videos in the "Retaliation" tabs found here.